Performing NodeJS Unit testing using Jest

 Jest is an open-source Javascript testing framework developed by Facebook.
 It was mainly built for React, Node, Babel, TypeScript, Angular, Vue, and JavaScript-based applications.
 It primarily focuses on simplicity and support for large web applications.
 Jest was built on top of Jasmine with multiple layers.

-Features of Jest Framework:
+Features of Jest Framework

-5. Supports snapshot testing
+• Supports snapshot testing for UI regression.

 Jest uses BDD-style tests.
 Each test suite has one main describe block and can have multiple test blocks.
 These test blocks can have nested describe blocks as well.